-- By statute (CRS-XXXX) the Colorado Commission on Higher Education (CCHE) is required to develop a master plan for the system of postsecondary institutions every five years.
-The last master plan was completed by the Blue Ribbon Commission 1992.
-In order to meet the legislative requirements, Governor Bill Ritter Jr., by executive order, appointed a twelve member bi- partisan steering committee in December, 2009. - The HESP was chaired by Jim Lyons and Dick Monfort, and comprised of representation from business and industry, higher education institutions, nonprofit organizations and members of the Colorado Commission on Higher Education (CCHE).
+By statute (CRS-23-1-108) the Colorado Commission on Higher Education (CCHE) is required to develop a master plan for the system of postsecondary institutions every four years.
+The last master plan was completed by the CCHE in 1999, and updated in 2001 Blue Ribbon Commission 2002.
+In order to meet the legislative requirements, Governor Bill Ritter Jr., by executive order, appointed a twelve member bipartisan steering committee in December, 2009.

+The HESP was chaired by citizen volunteers Jim Lyons and Dick Monfort, and comprised of representation from business and industry, higher education institutions, nonprofit organizations, and members of the Colorado Commission on Higher Education (CCHE).

-The Governor charged the steering committee with defining state higher educational needs and examining institutional missions; reviewing the governance and structure of the system of higher education; addressing higher education funding; and increasing and improving student access and success.
+The Governor charged the steering committee with defining state higher educational needs and examining institutional missions, reviewing the governance and structure of the system of higher education, addressing higher education funding, and increasing and improving student access and success.
 In addition, the Higher Education Steering Committee was charged with addressing two key completion oriented agendas:

-Colorado: To double the number of degrees and certificates by 2020

-United States: To increase the percentage of degree holders aged 25-34 to 60% by 2020
+Colorado: To double the number of degrees and certificates by 2020 United States: To increase the percentage of degree holders aged 25-34 to 60% by 2020